namanpateriya/mcp-playground/evaluation/EVAL.md

 # MCP Evaluation

+## Purpose

-This repository evaluates MCP functionality rather than model quality.
+Unlike traditional AI evaluations that focus on model quality, this repository evaluates MCP functionality and protocol interactions.

+The objective is to verify that clients and servers can successfully communicate using MCP concepts.

 ---

-# Evaluation Areas
+# What We Evaluate

 ## Resource Discovery

-Can the client discover server resources?
+Can the client discover available resources?

 ---